 To be completed by teachers in academic subjects.

 All international students, regardless of aid status, must submit an International Certification of Finances Form.
+Instructions for completing this are attached to the form.

 Any international student wishing to apply for need-based financial assistance must also submit the College Board Financial Aid Profile.